GabeScott/standard-works-vault/General Conference/1999 October - The Spirit of Revelation.md

 I know as well why Leon counseled his children, “Remember, the flak is always the heaviest closer to the target.”

 Thoughts are talks we hold with ourselves.
-Do you see why the scriptures tell us to “let virtue garnish [thy] thoughts unceasingly” and promise us that if we do, our “confidence [shall] wax strong in the presence of God; and the doctrine of the priesthood shall distil upon [our] soul[s] as the dews from heaven” and then “the Holy Ghost shall be [our] constant companion.”2
+Do you see why the scriptures tell us to “let virtue garnish \[our\] thoughts unceasingly” and promise us that if we do, our “confidence \[shall\] wax strong in the presence of God; and the doctrine of the priesthood shall distil upon \[our\] soul\[s\] as the dews from heaven” and then “the Holy Ghost shall be \[our\] constant companion.”[^2]

-“The Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”3
+“The Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said unto you.”[^3]

 Young people, the voice of the Spirit is felt rather than heard.
 You can learn when you are very young how the Holy Ghost works.

 The scriptures are full of help on how good can influence your mind and evil control you, if you let it.
 That struggle will never end.
 But remember this:

-All the water in the world,
+>All the water in the world,

-However hard it tried,
+>However hard it tried,

-Could never sink the smallest ship
+>Could never sink the smallest ship

-Unless it [gets] inside.
+>Unless it \[gets\] inside.
+>

-And all the evil in the world,
+>And all the evil in the world,

-The blackest kind of sin,
+>The blackest kind of sin,

-Can never hurt you the least bit
+>Can never hurt you the least bit

-Unless you let it in.4
+>Unless you let it in.[^4]
+>

 When you learn to control your thoughts, you will be safe.